 Nitin has also made a mark as a versatile collaborator in other spheres.
 He recently joined forces with 2010 Grammy Nominee Pianist Vijay Iyer and electric guitarist R. Prasanna to produce a studio album titled Tirtha that blends elements of contemporary jazz with the North and South Indian traditional ragas and compositions.
 Another collaboration with R. Prasanna can be heard on the soundtrack of the Oscar-winning documentary Smile Pinky.
 He has also performed and toured with singer and Juno Award nominee Kiran Ahluwalia.

-Born in Hyderabad in 1975, Nitin received his early training in Hyderabad from Pandit G. Satyanarayana.
+Nitin received his early training in Hyderabad from Pandit G. Satyanarayana.
 Blessed with raw talent, he gave his first solo tabla performance at the age of ten.
 During his studies he won many accolades, including first prize in the All India Competition held in Calcutta.
 To expand his repertoire of tabla compositions, he sought the guidance of Pandit Arvind Mulgaonkar of Mumbai, one of the most highly respected mentors of his generation.

 Under Mulgaonkarji’s tutelage, Nitin not only broadened his tabla vocabulary, but sharpened his understanding of how to bring the material to life in performances through interpretation, improvisation and respect for the dynamics between instrumentalist and rhythmic accompanist.
 Both of Nitin’s gurus are disciples of the late Ustad Amir Hussain Khan Saheb, legendary doyen of the Farukhabad Gharana.